 Washington 34, Falcons 30: Top 10 Observations

-There were some good, some bad and some ugly in the Falcons' loss to Washington.
+There were some good, some bad and some ugly in the WFT's win against the Falcons.

 The offensive line is also part of the problem, but Davis isn't doing any favors either.